- What Is Green Food Powder?

 Who Should Use Green Powders?

-However, don’t mistake green powders or other supplements as a replacement for real food.
+If consuming animal products is not your cup of tea, green powders can potentially help to fill dietary gaps.
+But don’t mistake green powders or other supplements as a replacement for real food.

-Health Benefits of Green Powders
+Purported Health Benefits of Green Powders

 There are two ways of looking at the benefits of green powders.
 Some sites, such as Healthline, list the scientifically-relevant benefits of individual ingredients you can commonly find in green powders.